Engin-Boot/capture-behavior-of-a-visit-counter-vigneshprince/needs-director.md

   Then increment the no of entries by 1 and display on the report for that day.

-  Beds, seating arrangement, parking lot provided accordingly.
+  arrangements are provided accordingly and director is given report.

 ## Scenario: Compute parking slots to reserve for visiting specialists

-  Given Specialist visits the hospital and the entry card issuer sensor works properly
+  Given Specialist visits the hospital and the entry card sensor works properly

   When Specialist passes through the sensor increment the counter by 1 and